richelbilderbeek/chapter_paradata/README.md

 ### Definition of data

 Data is information that is used a foundation to base a research on.
+Data are individual facts, statistics, or items of information, often numeric [OECD Glossary of Statistical Terms.
+OECD.
+2008. p.
+119. ISBN 978-92-64-025561.]

 ### Definition of paradata